What Potatoes Are Best for French Fries?

 • Calories: One medium-sized Yukon Gold potato (about 5.3 ounces or 150 grams) contains approximately 160 calories.

-• Carbohydrates: Yukon Gold potatoes are an excellent source of carbohydrates and provide approximately 37 grams of carbohydrates per medium-sized potato.
+• Carbohydrates: Yukon Gold potatoes are an excellent source of carbohydrates, providing approximately 37 grams of carbohydrates per medium-sized potato.

 • Fiber: Yukon Gold potatoes are a good source of fiber, with approximately 2 grams of fiber per medium-sized potato.